-With space-based ADS-B now being used in areas such as the North Atlantic, controllers can see aircraft live in areas of the world using non-radar procedures since the dawn of aviation.
-The airspace in which an aircraft can operate without ADS-B equipment is becoming increasingly thin and will continue to shrink over the next few years.
+With ADS-B now being used in areas such as the North Atlantic, controllers can see aircraft live in areas of the world using non-radar procedures since the dawn of aviation.
+The majority of areas with heavy traffic already require ADS-B or will require it over the next few years.

 The following is an overview of what ADS-B is, which countries already require ADS-B, and those who have upcoming mandates: